Virtuosity: Plot

-However, SID kidnaps Carter's daughter Karin and takes over a television studio.
-Lindenmeyer, having come out of hiding, sees what SID is doing and is impressed, but is captured by Carter.
-After a fight on the roof of the studio Barnes ultimately destroys SID's body, but is unable to learn where he hid Karin.
+SID kidnaps Carter's daughter Karin and takes over a television studio.
+Lindenmeyer, having come out of hiding, sees what SID is doing and is impressed but is captured by Carter.
+After a fight on the roof of the studio, Barnes ultimately destroys SID's body but is unable to learn where he hid Karin.
 They place SID back in VR to trick the location out of him which proves to be one of the fan enclosures on the studio roof.
-When SID discovers that he is back in virtual reality he goes into a rage.
+When SID discovers that he is back in virtual reality, he goes into a rage.
 Cochran lets Carter out of VR, but Lindenmeyer kills Cochran before he can release Barnes.
-Barnes starts to go into the same shock that Donovan suffered, but Carter kills Lindenmeyer, and saves Barnes.
+Barnes starts to go into the same shock that Donovan suffered, but Carter kills Lindenmeyer and saves Barnes.

-Barnes and Carter return to the building that SID took over in the real world, and save Karin from a booby trap set up by SID that's similar to the one that killed Barnes' family.
+Barnes and Carter return to the building that SID took over in the real world and save Karin from a booby trap set up by SID that's similar to the one that killed Barnes' family.
 After Karin is saved, Barnes destroys the SID 6.7 module.